BenevolenceMessiah/flstudio_setup/README.md

 - I am in no way affiliated with ImageLine or FL Studio; this script is not officially endorsed in any capacity by ImageLine or any mentioned third party - it is simply a community resource for people who want to run FL Studio on Linux.

-- This script is a hodgepodge of wrapping, additional resources, substituion, and years of combing best practices of running FL Studio on Ubuntu.
+- This script is a hodgepodge of wrapping, additional resources, substitution, and years of combing best practices of running FL Studio on Ubuntu.
 It isn't guaranteed to work (but the basic `--no-features` install should work just fine for Ubuntu at least and the script should be future proofed because all of the hard stuff is taken care of).

 - I don't know when/if Wine will fix the issue with Microsoft Edge WebView2 - as such the HELP, SOUNDS, and GOPHER tabs do not work currently.